 Cons: Occasional bad weather; safety concerns on busy streets; hard running surfaces can stress joints.

-This refers to running on hiking trails or other mixed hard/soft surfaces.
-This can range from a flat local park to challenging mountain terrain.
-It can include fording streams, scrambling over rocks and seeing wildlife.
+This includes hiking trails or other mixed hard/soft surfaces.
+It can range from a flat local park to challenging mountain terrain.

 Pros: Varied terrain offers a positive impact on more muscle groups and your core strength; enjoy fresh air and scenery; soft surfaces are easier on the feet.

-Cons: You may have to drive some distance to get to a trail; trail access may require a permit; remote trails can present safety concerns; risk of injury increases on rough trails; tougher on your body, at least initially, than other running types.
+Cons: Driving distance to get to a trail; trail access may require a permit; remote trails can present safety concerns; risk of injury increases on rough trails; tougher on your body, at least initially, than other running types.

 These are easy to find at a gym, office workout room or hotel and are popular at home, too.
 Most treadmills offer adjustments for pace, incline and resistance.
 Some have a built-in TV to keep you entertained.

-Pros: Weather is not a concern; it's easy to control the degree of difficulty; can target and improve individual components such as hills or sprints; "personal trainer" features help you track performance and calories burned.
+Pros: No weather concerns; can control the degree of difficulty; can target specifics such as hills or sprints; most track performance and calories burned.

 Cons: Limited muscle growth potential; can be monotonous; gym users must get to the gym during their hours of operation.